Working Papers

 with Taha Choukhmane

 We study the role of risk preferences and frictions in portfolio choice using variation in 401(k) default options.
-Patterns of active choice in response to different default funds imply that, absent participation frictions, 94% of investors prefer holding stocks, with an equity share of retirement wealth declining with age—patterns markedly different from observed allocations.
-We use this quasi-experiment to estimate a life cycle model and find a relative risk aversion of 2, EIS of 0.4, and $200 portfolio adjustment cost.
-Our results suggest that low levels of stock market participation in retirement accounts are due to participation frictions rather than non-standard preferences such as loss-aversion.
+Patterns of active choice in response to different default funds imply that, absent participation frictions, 94% of investors prefer holding stocks, with an equity share of retirement wealth declining with age---patterns markedly different from observed allocations.
+We use this quasi-experiment to estimate a life-cycle model and find a relative risk aversion of 2.5, EIS of 0.25, and $160 portfolio adjustment cost.
+The results suggest that low levels of stock market participation in retirement accounts are due to participation frictions rather than nonstandard preferences such as loss aversion.

 Noise in Expectations: Evidence from Analyst Forecasts